 #7.
 Service Seeking

 Service Seeking is part of the growing collection of platforms (such as Oneflare, Home Improvement Pages, Thumbtack in the USA and of course our very own expertEasy) that are focused on results driven services.
 Instead of simply creating a profile and hoping for the best, you are paying for actual sales leads.
 Service Seeking provides customers with a quote comparison offer and qualified leads to service providers.

 Service Seeking was among the first of these platforms in Australia and kickstarted it's journey when it was partnered with Truelocal before it’s acquisition from Sensis.
 Despite the loss of this partnership, service Seeking partnered with many other websites that still drive traffic, however Service Seeking has struggled to raise funding from investors since late 2014 amid flat revenue growth and a change to the pricing model.

 In 2014 Service Seeking was the 609th most visited website in Australia.
 In 2015 Service Seeking dropped to the 902nd most visited site and in 2018 it is down to 1,557th most visited.

 Service Seeking had an impressive 12,600,000 pages indexed in 2014.
 In 2015 they had nearly doubled that to 21,600,000.
 They also had a very impressive number of links built in 12 months increasing linking domains from 1,666 to 4,110.
-Despite this huge growth in links and index pages, their DA score dropped from 48 to 42 between 2014 and 2015, supporting the idea that fewer high quality (and relevant) links are worth more than even link diversity.
+Despite this huge growth in links and index pages, their DA score dropped from 48 to 42 between 2014 and 2015, supporting the idea that fewer high quality and relevant links are worth more than link diversity.
 Service Seeking improved it’s DA between 2015 and 2018, but like most sites here the MOZ DA changes show a drop in 2019.